 - If your safety is threatened, call 911.
 Do not feel you need to decide what is or is not a crime before you call — law enforcement will make that decision.
 Most importantly, telling the world on social media does not count; law enforcement seldom monitors Trail-related social media.

 - If you see something suspicious, stay safe, and tell us about it.
-If you are unable to call 911 or National Park Service emergency dispatch (1.866.677.6677), notify local law enforcement as soon as possible.
+If you are unable to call 911, notify local law enforcement as soon as possible.

 Use the Trail registers (the notebooks stored at most shelters)